pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

 ### How to merge ###

-You can rejoin two diverging branches of development using linkgit:git-merge[1]:
+You can rejoin two diverging branches of development using linkgit:git-merge[1].

     $ git merge branchname

-merges the changes made in the branch "branchname" into the current branch.
+This merges the changes made in the branch "branchname" into the current branch.
 If there are conflicts--for example, if the same file is modified in two different ways in the remote branch and the local branch--then you are warned; the output may look something like this: